For many people, getting rid of their trash is easy - toss it in the recyclable or disposable bin and let a truck haul it away each week.

 2 - Double-door configuration

-This unique design allows a double-door, drop-bottom hopper to accomplish some amazing feats!
+This unique design allows a double-door, drop-bottom hopper to do some pretty cool stuff!

 - The double-door configuration can handle even more weight than the single door design since the load is distributed on two doors instead of one.

 - Waste material is guaranteed to drop directly out the bottom of the hopper, which means you can easily control where it goes.